'A Lifeline' For Doctors Helps Them Treat Postpartum Depression

 When Byatt spoke to OBs during her initial research, they told her they would be more willing to screen and treat perinatal depression if they had more training and support.

-" 'We need a lifeline,' is essentially what they said," says Byatt.
+" 'We need a lifeline' is essentially what they said," says Byatt.

 How it works

 Byatt and her colleagues at the University of Massachusetts Medical School set out to create that lifeline.
-They launched the helpline for doctors, held training sessions and provided a toolkit to educate physicians and nurse practitioners about perinatal depression and how to treat it.
+They launched the help line for doctors, held training sessions and provided a toolkit to educate physicians and nurse practitioners about perinatal depression and how to treat it.

-If a doctor has a patient who screens positive for perinatal depression and they are not sure how to treat her, they can call the helpline at 1-855-Mom-MCPAP (1-855-666-6272) Monday to Friday, 9 a.m. to 5 p.m., for a phone consultation with a psychiatrist.
+A doctor who has a patient who screens positive for perinatal depression and who is not sure how to treat her can call the help line at 1-855-Mom-MCPAP (1-855-666-6272) Monday to Friday, 9 a.m. to 5 p.m., for a phone consultation with a psychiatrist.
 The goal is that "one of our psychiatrists will call them back within 30 minutes," says Byatt.
 "We essentially hold their hand and help them figure out how to help the patient."

 When necessary, the psychiatrist does one-on-one consultation with the patient within a week or two.
-And the program's resource and referral specialist helps the patient find a longer term mental health care provider — it can be for individual or group therapy sessions — and support groups close to her.
+And the program's resource and referral specialist helps the patient find a longer-term mental health care provider — it can be for individual or group therapy sessions — and support groups close to her.

-While the helpline was created primarily for obstetrics providers, it is also open to pediatricians, primary care providers and even other psychiatrists.
+While the help line was created primarily for obstetrics providers, it is also open to pediatricians, primary care providers and even other psychiatrists.
 "Any provider from the state who's serving a pregnant and postpartum woman can call our program," says Byatt.

 The program is funded by the Massachusetts Department of Mental Health.
 However, insurance companies are required by state law to pay part of the annual cost of the program, depending on how many of their clients use it, says Dr. John Straus, the founding director of the Massachusetts Child Psychiatry Access Program, which provided the blueprint for MCPAP for Moms and was designed to increase access to pediatric mental health care in the state.